Meade Series 5000 40mm & 6.5mm Review

 By: Vlad Fedosov

 From what I can gather the Meade series 5000 eyepieces are the direct replacement for the series 4000 Super Plossl eyepieces that defined an era for the first set of eyepieces that many of us started out with.
-I looked forward to trying out the new 5000 series eyepieces that increase the FOV from 52° to 60°.
+I looked forward to trying out the new 5000 series eyepieces that increase the FOV 52 to 60.
 I had a chance to test the 40mm and 6.5mm series 5000 eyepieces.

-The overall build quality of the eyepieces is very nice, I think it's on par with the older series 4000 eyepieces.
-The coatings on the eyepieces are nice looking and they seem to do a good job of helping with light transmission.
+The overall build quality of the eyepieces is very nice, I think its on par with the older series 4000 eyepieces.
+The coatings on the eyepieces are nice looking and they seem to do a good job with helping with light transmission.
 The barrels are threaded for filters as expected.
-These do weight more then the comparable focal length series 4000 eyepieces but the eye relief is also a lot better in the lower focal lengths.